kyma-incubator/documentation-component/docs/props/render-engines.md

 ### Pass render engines to the component

 The `renderEngines` property is an array of render engines.
-To pass render engines to the component, define an array of render engines and pass it to the global provider of the Documentation Component.
+To pass render engines to the component, define an array of render engines and pass it to the global provider of the Documentation component.

 See this example: